erikaduan/advanced_r_notes/02_exercises/02_names-and-values.md

 <img src="../01_figures/02_names-to-values-6.jpg" width="60%" style="display: block; margin: auto;" />

-Note that the garbage collector (GC) runs automatically whenever R needs more memory to create a new object, and that there is no need to manually call `gc()` yourself.
+Note that the garbage collector runs automatically whenever R needs more memory to create a new object, and that there is no need to manually call `gc()` yourself.